pd-giz-dave/fellsafe-uhf/README.md

 ## Why?
 There are many commercial and DIY systems around, so why create yet another?

-Simple: convienence and low cost.
+Simple: convenience and low cost.

-Convienence comes from zero maintanence, zero setup, zero impact on competitors and ease of use through only requiring any modern web browser on any device to use it.
+Convenience comes from zero maintenance, zero setup, zero impact on competitors and ease of use through only requiring any modern web browser on any device to use it.

 Low cost comes from using readily available industry standard hardware modules that are glued together using free open source software.